-We illustrate the structure of the Hybrid model.
-By intuition, the AR component would capture the linear relationship in time series and the LSTM component would describe the nonlinear patterns.
-In Section \ref{sec:training}, we show how to train the weights in each of the two components in a fully data-adaptive manner by minimizing the empirical risk.
-We will compare the contribution of the Hybrid model's AR component and LSTM component in Section \ref{sec:results}.
+We illustrate the structure of the hybrid model in Figure \ref{fig:hybrid}.
+The hybrid model is characterized as one neural network architecture where the two composing models are added through the last layer.
+The AR component captures the linear relationship in time series and the LSTM component would describe the nonlinear patterns.
+In section Training of the Supplementary material, we show how to train the weights in each of the two components in a fully data-adaptive manner by minimizing the empirical risk.
+We will compare the contribution of the hybrid model's AR component and LSTM component in section Results.